chinamike65/hugo-tuolesi/content/book2/book2en.md

 Eight snow lions hold the great throne, lotus flowers, sun and moon form the mattress,

-Possessing the root guru of the three kindnesses, all Buddhas are the essence.

-Now the monks are dressed in cassocks, with a smile on one side and two arms,
+On them sits my root Guru, kind in three ways,
+In essence all Buddhas,

+In aspect a saffron-robed monk
+With one face, two arms and a radiant white smile.

-The right hand speaks, the left hand seals the seal, the bowl is filled with nectar,
+Right hand is in the gesture of expounding the Dharma, Left hand is in meditative pose and cradles a begging bowl filled with nectar.

-He was dressed in three garments of tulip, with a golden hat on top.
+Draped with three robes of lustrous saffron,
+Head is adorned by a pandit’s gold-coloured hat.

+In your heart the all-pervading Lord Vajradhara
-The heart is capable of Rinjing Vajra holding the king, one face and two arms are blue,
+With a body blue in colour, one face and two arms

-Holding a bell and pestle, embracing the princess of the realm, benefiting from the innate wisdom of music and emptiness,

-All kinds of treasures are regarded as decorations, and the variegated clothes are very strict.

-The four refuges are so solemn and bright, surrounded by five-colored clouds.
+Holding vajra and bell and embracing Vajradhatu Isvari:
+They delight in the play of simultaneous Voidness and Bliss,

+Are adorned with jeweled ornaments of many designs
+And clothed in garments of heavenly silks.

+Radiant with thousand of light-rays,
+You are emblazoned with the major and minor marks of a Buddha And sit in the Vajra-position enhaloed by a five-coloured rainbow.

-Foot-knotted Vajra squat posture, the five aggregates are pure, they are the five Buddhas,
+Totally pure, your skandhas are the five Buddhas Gone to Bliss;

-The purity of the four worlds is the four bright concubines, all the bodhisattvas in all places,

-Twenty-one thousand Arhats with pores, all branches and branches are King Ming,

-The light is the secret trace of the fork that protects the prescription and the medicine, and all the people in the world are the foot pads.

-Zhou Za personally shuns all teachers and teachers, all the gods in the altar of the deity,

-All Buddhas, Bodhisattvas, warriors, dakas, surrounded by a sea of ​​Dharma protectors.

-Each of the three gates and three vajra images, the hum character shines like a hook,

-From the nature, please invite the wise deity, and the harmony will be stable and stable.

-May all sentient beings be a great supporter and destroy the demon army and its retinue, the heavens,

-Knowing that everything is complete, the World-Honored One comes here with his family.

-Zha, Hung, Wan, Ha, are indistinguishable from the samaya.
+Your four elements the four motherly consorts;

+The bliss of your senses, your energy channels, sinews and joints are all in reality Bodhisattvas.

+The hairs of your pores are the twenty-one thousand Arhats,

+Yours limbs the wrathful protectors,

+The light-rays directional guardians, lords of wealth and their attendants,

+While all worldly gods are but cushions for your feet.

+Surrounding you in their respective order

+Is an encircling sea of actual and lineage Gurus, Yidams, hosts of mandala-deities,

+Buddhas, Bodhisattvas, Viras, Dakinis and Protectors of the Teachings.

+The three doors are marked with three Vajras.

+From their syllables of HUM, light rays go out and, hook-like,

+Draw forth from their natural abodes the Wisdom Beings,

+So that they may become inseparably set.

+You who are the source of goodness, bliss and perfection,

+O root and lineage Gurus, Yidams, Three Jewels of Refuge,

+Viras, Dakinis, Dharmapalas and Protectors,

+With entourage and of the three times,

+By the power of compassion, come forth and abide steadfastly.

+Though all things are totally free of inherent coming and going,

+Still you arise through your virtuous conduct of wisdom and loving-compassion

+In whatsoever forms suit the temperament of varied disciples.

+O holy Refuge-Protectors, please come forth with your entourage.

+Om Guru Buddha Bodhisattva Dharmapala Sapariwara Eh Hya Hi Dzah Hum Bam Hoh,

+the Wisdom and Symbolic-Beings become non-dual.

+---

-After viewing the grain fields, recite the Four Refugees.
+After Generating the Merit Field, recite the Four Refuges.
 There are four refuges in Sanskrit, Tibetan, and Chinese, and the four refuges in Sanskrit are mainly recited.

-Recite the Four Refugees.
+Recite the Four Refuges.

 While reciting, visualize the nectar water pouring down from the body of Buddha Sakyamuni.
 From the outside to the inside, the whole body and mind are washed clean by the nectar water.
 Small animals such as snakes and frogs are washed with nectar water and flow out from the pores of the body, and all diseases and demons are excreted from the body.

 It is the most extraordinary to contemplate while reciting.
 You can also visualize first and then recite, or you can recite first and then visualize.

-After reciting the Four Refugees, the Buddha on the head becomes smaller and smaller.
+After reciting the Four Refuges, the Buddha on the head becomes smaller and smaller.
 From the top of the head along the red central vein in the middle of the body, it merges into the heart chakra.
 Visualize that your fleshy heart has become an eight-petal lotus, and the Buddha is in the eight-petal lotus.
 Close up and slowly stop in your heart.

 The Buddha is always in the heart, that is, there is a Buddha in the heart, and there is no difference between the master, the Buddha, and one's own heart.